Methods of Chelation Therapy

 Pills & Tablets

 There are a few of these on the market, they were first introduced as an alternative to the regular IV treatment however the absorption rate in tablet form is only 5% which means you would have to take a great deal of them over a long period of time to be able to guage any effect.
-Considering the amount of tablets you must take to absorb the EDTA this is not only impractical but can also work out very expensive.
+Considering the amount of tablets you must take to absorb the formula this is not only impractical but can also work out very expensive.

-Suppositories
+Chelation Therapy Suppositories

-Oral Liquid EDTA
+Oral Liquid Chelation Therapy

 See our cost comparisons of the various companies who offer Chelation Treatment.